RaubCamaioni/Beautiful_Boxes/README.md

 Below are a few example outputs.
 Vary a couple different parameters for different outputs.

-split by the aspect ratio (always split along the long side) random colors :)
+split by the aspect ratio (always split along the long side) random colors :) the pattern is interesting and unintended. probably caused by some rounding error and recursion depth
 ![alt text](https://github.com/RaubCamaioni/Beautiful_Boxes/blob/master/images/even_split_random_colors.PNG)

 split aspect with added noise to split location, random colors